TÜRKIYE

 Selçuk & Ephesus

-This morning we depart for Selçuk, a town whose history is shaped by the Greeks, Byzantines, and the Seljuk Turks, from whom it takes its name.
-We begin the day with a visit to the Basilica of St John, a significant historical and religious site built in the 6th-century over the presumed burial place of St. John the Apostle.
+This morning we make our way to Selçuk, a town whose history is shaped by the Greeks, Byzantines, and the Seljuk Turks, from whom it takes its name.
+We begin our visit at the Basilica of St John, a significant historical and religious site built in the 6th century over the presumed burial place of St John the Apostle.
 We then immerse ourselves in the ancient world with a visit to the archaeological museum, which houses, among many treasures, the famous statue of Artemis found at Ephesus.
 It is then a short drive to a local carpet weaving workshop, where we will enjoy a traditional lunch prepared by our hosts, after which we will watch as the skilled artisans use traditional methods and organic dyes to weave carpets, a tradition that has been passed down through generations.
-In the afternoon, we explore Ephesus, one of the world’s largest and best-preserved ancient Roman cities.There will be time to stroll along the marble streets and admire the Temple of Artemis, the impressive Library of Celsus, and its remarkably preserved open-air theatre.
-We return to our hotel in the evening for dinner together.
-Overnight Kuşadasi (B, L, D)
+In the afternoon, we explore Ephesus, one of the world’s largest and best-preserved ancient Roman cities.
+There will be time to stroll along the marble streets and admire the Temple of Artemis, the impressive Library of Celsus, and its remarkably preserved open-air theatre.
+On return to our hotel, the rest of the evening is at leisure.
+Overnight Kuşadasi (B, L)

 • Day 12 | Tuesday 29 September